Before setting up the CoE Starter Kit

 Check that no other DLP policies apply to this environment.
 Learn more: Combined effect of multiple DLP policies

-If you're using the ALM Accelerator for Power Platform components, the environment must have a DLP policy that allows Dataverse (legacy), Power Apps for Makers, HTTP with Azure AD, and the ALM Accelerator Custom DevOps connector to be used together.
+If you're using the ALM Accelerator for Power Platform components, the environment must have a DLP policy that allows Dataverse (legacy), Power Apps for Makers, HTTP with Microsoft Entra ID, and the ALM Accelerator Custom DevOps connector to be used together.
 Those connectors must be in the business data–only bucket of the DLP policy for this environment.

 Download the solution